Advanced Text Extraction from Presentations in Python

 The UNARRANGED mode can be used when speed is critical; it’s faster than the ARRANGED mode.

 PresentationText represents the raw text extracted from the presentation.
-It contains the slides_text property, which returns an array of objects of type ISlideText.
-Each object represents the text on the corresponding slide.
-The object of type ISlideText has the following properties:
+Its slides_text property returns an array of slide text objects.
+Each object represents the text on the corresponding slide and has the following properties:

 • text - The text within the slide’s shapes.